php-telegram-bot/core/README.md

     Current status is: ENABLED
     ```

-12. Type `Disable` to let your bot receive all messages sent to a
+12. Type (or select) `Disable` to let your bot receive all messages sent to a
 group.
 This step is up to you actually.

 13. @botfather replies with `Success!
 The new status is: DISABLED. /help`